dianiz/edx-documentation/en_us/shared/manage_discussions/set_up_divided_discussions.rst

 can see and respond to posts, responses, and comments from any other learner in the course.

-You can choose another method of providing segregated discussion experiences for learners in your course.
-Instead of dividing discussions by group, you can add muultiple discussion components and use visibility settings to make each discussion component visible only to a specific group of learners.
-With this method, you are not limited to choose to group discussions only by one type of group.
+..note::  Another method of providing segregated discussion experiences for learners in your course is to use the visibility settings of discussion components, instead of dividing discussions that all learners share access to.
+You can add multiple discussion components and use visibility settings to make each discussion component visible only to a specific group of learners.
+With this method, you are not limited to choosing which single group type by which to group discussions.
 For more information, see XXXXXX

 ******************************
 Setting Up Divided Discussions
 ******************************

-In courses that either have cohorts enabled or have more than one enrollment track, you can set up discussion topics to be divided by group, or to be unified and shared by all learners.
+In courses where either cohorts or multiple enrollment tracks are enabled, you can choose to divide discussion topics based on group, or you can specify that the discussion topics are unified and shared by all learners.

 .. note:: You can choose only one group type (either cohorts or enrollment track) by which to divide discussions, even if your course both uses